|As Featured In:|

 Written on July 8, 2013 at 7:28 am, by Eric Cressey

-A few weeks ago, a good friend of mine attended the Perfect Game National Showcase in Minneapolis with one of his athletes.
-For those who aren't familiar, this is an invitation-only event for the best rising senior baseball players in the country (in this year's case, the class of 2014).
+Back in the summer of 2013, a good friend of mine attended the a well-known national showcase with one of his athletes.
+It was an invitation-only event for the best rising senior baseball players in the country.
 At the end of the event, he texted me to comment on just how crazy it was that it seemed like dozens of kids were hitting 95mph on the radar gun at this event.
 And, sure enough, in the post-event write-up, they commented on how over 100 kids topped the 90mph mark.

 That is a huge deal.